PREPERATION – PASSPORT COLLECTION FOR GROUP VISA APPLICATION – AT THE LATEST, TUESDAY MAY 31st

 DAY 18 – DAY OF DEPATURE

 Day of departure.
 We provide transportation to Tribhuvan International airport in today, or on a later date if you wish to stay longer in the Kathmandu Valley.
-Please tell us of your travel plans 🙂
+Please let us know your travel plans 🙂